lruepke/FEM_lecture/_sources/lecture3/fem_advection.rst.txt

     -\left(\frac{c}{2\Delta x} + \frac{k}{\Delta x^2} \right) & \frac{2k}{\Delta x^2} &  - \left( - \frac{c}{2 \Delta x} + \frac{k}{\Delta x^2} \right) \end{bmatrix} \begin{bmatrix} T_{i-1} \\ T_{i} \\ T_{i+1} \end{bmatrix}  &= 0

-The two solutions are the same - safe for a constant factor dx, which drops out because I also shows up on the RHS (if we had one)!
+The two solutions are the same - safe for a constant factor :math:`\Delta x`, which drops out because I also shows up on the RHS (if we had one)!
 This implies that FE solutions also have an intrinsinc negative diffusion component, which makes them unstable.
 A popular way to stabilize them is to use the Streamline Upwind Petrov Galerkin (SUPG) method, which modifies the weighting functions so that a little bit of numerical diffusion is added in the direction of flow.